josebeo2016/josebeo2016.github.io/_posts/2024-12-08-cnsl-recruitment.md

 - Use of the lab's GPU servers (4 servers, each with 4 GPUs).
 - Freedom to suggest purchases for research materials (books, online/offline).
 - Professors often take students out for meals or bring food to the lab.

-If you are interested, please send your CV directly via inbox.
-No need to send it via email!

 We look forward to your participation as we explore exciting opportunities in this research field! 🚀